ClusterM/open-bambu-networking/README.md

 that is how we turn "not tested" into documented reality.
 Bug reports, regressions, and small compatibility notes all belong in [**Issues**](https://github.com/ClusterM/open-bambu-networking/issues).

+The tables below are a feature-level view.
+For an ABI-level view — every single function Studio resolves from the plugin, with per-symbol implementation status and notes — see [STATUS.md](STATUS.md).

 Legend: